huyvu38/Connection-Space/README.md

 # CS180-L22-Team 3

-Huy Vu <Submitted Vocareum Work Phase 3>

-Yanxin Yu <Submitted Presentation Phase 3>

-Huy Vu <Submitted Report Phase 3>
+This project is made by Huy Vu and Yanxin Yu.

 ### Instruction on how to compile and run the program